A new global standard for public reporting on tax

 It is part of the GRI Standards and is the first global reporting standard that supports public disclosure of a company’s business activities and tax payments on a country-by-country basis.

-GRI 207: 2019 is available immediately for download (see related documents below) and comes into effect 1 January 2021.
+GRI 207: 2019 is available immediately for download (see related documents below) and came into effect 1 January 2021.

 In 2017, the Global Sustainability Standards Board (GSSB), GRI's independent standard-setting body, initiated a project to develop new disclosures related to tax and payments to governments.
 This project aimed to help promote greater transparency on an organization’s approach to taxes.